cmvandrevala/more-than-equations/content/Computer Science/Labs/payroll.md

 ## 📝 Thought Provoking Questions

 1. What was your testing strategy for this lab?
-When were you able to use JUnit versus when did you have to do manual testing?
+How did you make sure that all of the different calculations were working properly?
+2. Are there any inputs for the hours worked and / or number of dependents that would cause your program to crash?
+3. Are there any inputs for the hours worked and / or number of dependents that would cause your program to return an erroneous output?

 ## 💼 Add-Ons For the Portfolio